 Luminato is working hard to bring accessibility into the centre of what we do and we know this is a deep process which requires a long-term commitment.
 We are looking from every angle, inside and out, at how to change the way we work.
 Our internal programs include biweekly Lunch & Learn sessions, ASL lessons, as well as regular consultation with our advisory to offer feedback on office design, website functionality, artistic processes, training, and more.
 We are committed to hiring more Disabled staff and artists.
 We are committed to creating transparency with Radio LUMI’s behind-the-scenes podcasts and the expanding Access Hub.
 We are excited to share the work we’re doing and to keep growing in our commitments.

-This year we are increasing our investment in the creativity and guidance of our Access Advisory, expanding our committee to nine exceptional community members: Natasha “Courage” Bacchus, Shay Elrich, Art Gunter, Jack Hawk, Sean Lee, Christine Malec, Gaitrie Persaud, Jen Roy, and Jessica Watkin.
-Members meet with the programming team four times a year to offer guidance, as well as meeting with our staff during our biweekly Lunch & Learns.
-Throughout the year, members lead specific projects from ASL classes to website consults to panel discussions, in addition to the festival programs listed above.
+This year we are increasing our investment in the creativity and guidance of our Access Advisory, expanding our committee to nine exceptional community members: Hope-Adina Adler, Natasha “Courage” Bacchus, Art Gunter, Jack Hawk, Sean Lee, Christine Malec, Gaitrie Persaud, Brennan Roy, Theodore Walker Robinson, and Jessica Watkin (independent consultant).
+In addition to members meeting four times a year to offer guidance, this year, the advisory members formed a curatorial collective as part of the co-curation of our nightly festival cabaret.
+Throughout the year, members lead specific projects from ASL classes to blog podcasts, training sessions, panel discussions, in addition to the festival programs listed above.

 As per the Government of Ontario’s AODA standards, beginning January 1, 2021, all public websites and web content posted after January 1, 2012 must meet WCAG 2.0 Level AA other than criteria 1.2.4 (live captions) and 1.2.5 (pre-recorded audio descriptions).
 Our new website launched in March 2021 with new accessibility features.
 The testing began in fall 2020 with assistance from members of our advisory and other Disabled experts in the field.
 We strive to create content that exceeds the minimum standards required by law.